twitter/twitter-cldr-rb/README.md

 1337.localize(:es).to_decimal.to_s(:precision => 3)        # 1.337,000
 ```

-**Note**: The :precision option can be used with all these number formatters.
+**Note**: The `:precision` option can be used with all these number formatters.

-Behind the scenes, these convenience methods are creating instances of LocalizedNumber.
+Behind the scenes, these convenience methods are creating instances of `LocalizedNumber`.
 You can do the same thing if you're feeling adventurous:

 ```ruby
 num = TwitterCldr::LocalizedNumber.new(1337, :es)